Access Georgia Public Information & State Records (Free)

 Decatur, Georgia 30037

-How Do I Find Recent Arrests in Georgia?
+How Do I Find Recent Arrests in GA?

 The best place to investigate to find out if someone has been arrested or is in jail would be to contact the local police department or sheriff’s office.
 Therefore, it is prudent to establish which jurisdiction the arrestee may be located in and establish contact with the agency.
 Individuals may also obtain jail paperwork from these law enforcement agencies.